 Find your role.

-You’ll study in a creative environment that develops, nurtures, and showcases your creative talents.
+The Kennedy Center American College Theater Festival has cited UNH as having one of the best emerging new theater programs in New England.
+In this program you will be completely immersed in a creative environment that develops, nurtures, and showcases your creative talents.
 Where those talents lie will become obvious as you explore courses in:

 - Dramatic literature

 You’re On: When the scene changes from the classroom to the real world!